-Evergreen trees: edible and medicinal—pine, spruce, tsuga
+Evergreen trees: edible and medicinal

 Poison hemlock is actually in the Umbelliferae family, with the highly divided leaves of carrot or parsley.
 It’s an annual with a white flower and it dies back in winter.
 The tree is entirely different.

-Common edible evergreens
+Common edible and medicinal evergreens

-The evergreens’ leaves are a rich source of vitamin C—very useful in the winter.
+The edible evergreens’ leaves are a rich source of vitamin C—very useful in the winter.
 It’s said that Native Americans showed settlers how to eat evergreen needles to prevent scurvy.

 While you can harvest the needles at any time of year, they are most tender and delicious—with a nice, sour tang—during spring and summer.
-Mid-summer, when the season’s growth at the tips is 3-6 inches long, is the best time to harvest for making medicine.
+Mid-summer, when the season’s growth at the tips is 3-6 inches long, is the best time to harvest for making herbal medicine.